 In a variety of reports you have for your Shopify business, there’s a separate group based on your product catalog.
-On one side, you need inventory reports to track how well different products perform across your stock locations, and on another side, you need Shopify product reports to analyze your sales by vendor, product types, parameters like color and size, etc.
+On one side, you need inventory reports to track how well different products perform across your stock locations, and on the other side, you need Shopify product reports to analyze your sales by vendor, product types, parameters like color and size, etc.

 These insights combined will help you rethink what products to sell and how to present them: which ones to include in bundles, which ones to promote more actively, etc.